My Man (Tamar Braxton song): Music and lyrics

-"My Man" is a four-minute, 11-second R&B and soul ballad, performed in the style of a slow jam and a torch song.
-In an Uproxx article, Elias Leight cited the single as an example of how R&B music uses "updates of the Southern soul sound", and while writing for Rolling Stone, he said it "draws on a long line of fraught, theatrical soul ballads".
-The instrumental includes a piano and an electric guitar.
-SoulBounce's D-Money described "My Man" as having a "slow R&B groove".
-Critics described its overall tone as sad, especially when compared to the more upbeat composition of the promotional single "Pick Me Up".
+"My Man" is an R&B and soul ballad, performed in the style of a slow jam and a torch song.
+The album version of the song lasts four minutes and eleven seconds, and a radio edit version shortens it by twenty-four seconds.
+In an Uproxx article, Elias Leight cited the single as an example of how R&B music uses "updates of the Southern soul sound", and in Rolling Stone, he said it "draws on a long line of fraught, theatrical soul ballads".
+Critics described its overall tone as sad, especially when compared to the more upbeat composition of "Pick Me Up", another track from Bluebird of Happiness.